 This can also be limited as the person with a right to habitation can use what the land produces.
 An example is that you ex-wife starts a farm on the land and makes an income from the land without the need to compensate you.

 Note that you do not need to maintain the land or property when the person has a right of habitation and the person cannot claim compensation from you for any improvements they have made to the property while living there.
+See also land ownership in Thailand and what the other options are.

 Call us today!